Selecting a Study Abroad Program

 Applying for just about any Georgia Tech Study Abroad Program takes a few simple steps:

-- Apply online to OIE - application instructions and the online application form is located at www.oie.gatech.edu/apply.
+- Apply online to OIE - instructions and the online form is at www.oie.gatech.edu/apply.

 - Bring or send official Georgia Tech Transcript - to request the required hard-copy transcript, go to www.registrar.gatech.edu.